NethermindEth/docs/docs/fundamentals/configuration.md

 - **`-lcs, --loggerConfigSource <path>`**

-  An absolute or relative path to the NLog configuration file.
+  The path to the NLog configuration file.
 Defaults to `NLog.config`.

 - **`-pd, --pluginsDirectory <path>`**

-  An absolute or relative path to the Nethermind plugins directory.
+  The path to the Nethermind plugins directory.
 Defaults to `plugins`.

 - **`-v, --version`**